1 Master's Degree Program Award: National Dong Hwa University Award in Ethnic Relations and Cultures

 Once a Fulbright Finalist gains admission to the master’s degree program, a copy of the admission letter must be provided to the Commission.

-The grant provides recipients with full tuition support and student dormitory at National Dong Hwa University, round trip airfare, a monthly living allowance, and national health insurance for three years as long as the candidate maintains satisfactory academic standards.
+The grant provides recipients with full tuition support at National Dong Hwa University, housing in a student dormitory, round trip airfare, a monthly living allowance, and national health insurance for three years as long as the candidate maintains satisfactory academic standards.
 There is no maximum credit limit for tuition waivers.
 Please visit the Fulbright Taiwan website for more financial information.